-Overview → About the Solution Process Apps → About the Deployment Path Application
+Overview → Process Design Overview → About the Deployment Path Application

 The Deployment Path application is included in the Release Package process app.

-Deployment paths can be associated with specific release types, which enable you to limit the selection of paths available for a release package.
-For example, you may have both "development" and "production" release types for your deployment paths.
-The "development' paths would be available to developers as they test their items on the development and QA servers.
-The "production" paths would be available to release engineers and would allow the release packages to be deployed to staging and production environments.
+Deployment paths can be associated with specific release types, which enable you to limit the selection of paths available for a deployable release train or release package.
+For example, you may have "major", "minor", and "emergency" release types.
+Only the deployment paths with a release type that matches the release type specified for the train or package can be selected.

 The deployment path is designed using the graphical interface to add, modify, and delete the environments in the paths.
 For example, a simplified environment sequence would be the following:

 An example deployment path is shown in the following figure.